 Tuck had better be ready for a fight this week.

 New York seemingly had every advantage against the Philadelphia Eagles on Sunday, but was defeated 36-21.

 Home field advantage?
 That meant nothing for New York.

 Eagles quarterback Michael Vick leaves with a hamstring injury?
 The Giants could not take advantage.

 Hakeem Nicks with nine receptions for 142 yards?
 Talk about a wasted effort.

-In addition, Eli Manning was penalized three times for intentional grounding Sunday.
+In addition, Eli Manning was penalized three times for intentional grounding against the Eagles.

 New York has fallen to 0-5.
 No team has lost its first five games to start the NFL season and advanced to the playoffs.
-Sure, there is a first time for everything, but the Giants seem more likely to finish without a win than pull off 11 straight victories.
+Sure, there is a first time for everything, but until New York actually records a win, the Giants seem more likely to finish without a win than 11 straight victories.

-The Giants’ loss also means coach Tom Coughlin’s job security might be in jeopardy.
-Coughlin’s status is questioned every year, but he finds a way to survive.
+The Giants’ loss also means Coughlin’s job security might be in jeopardy.
+Coughlin’s job security is seemingly questioned every year, but he seemingly finds a way to survive.
 Considering it will take a miracle for New York to make the playoffs, Coughlin appears to be in trouble.

 Tuck better be ready for a fight.